areverberi/mongoose-track/README.md

 # Mongoose Track `0.0.5`

-Mongoose Track allows you to track document changes (deeply) with optional author reference and simple options.
+Mongoose Track allows you to track and manage document changes (deeply) with author references and simple helper methods/statics.

 ##Usage